isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-20-docker-image-to-dockerhub-from-bitbucket.md

 title: Deploying docker images from Bitbucket to Docker Hub
 categories: engineering
 author : Isuru Nuwanthilaka
+last_modified_at: '2021-04-11 21:05:20'
+tags: [CI&CD]
 ---

+Well, now a days, the programmers’ life is getting easier with the improvement of the services available in the software industry.
+Normally we use github or bitbucket to maintain our code base.
+In bitbucket we can use pipelines to auto build images and deploy to a docker container registry where we can pull back from anywhere in the world, anytime.
+Cool right?

 <p align="center">
 <img src="{{ site.url }}/assets/img/docker-image-to-docker-hub.png"
      alt="docker-image-to-docker-hub"
      style="float: center;" />
 </p>

-Well, now a days, the programmers’ life is getting easier with the improvement of the services available in the software industry.
-Normally we use github or bitbucket to maintain our code base.
-In bitbucket we can use pipelines to auto build images and deploy to a docker container registry where we can pull back from anywhere in the world, anytime.
-Cool right?

 It saves lots of time for improving code.